tomtomjhj/init.vim/notes.md

 au WinEnter * unsilent echom 'WinEnter' bufnr() win_getid() au BufEnter * unsilent echom 'BufEnter' bufnr() win_getid()
 ```
+* BufLeave → WinLeave → WinEnter → BufEnter
 * BufEnter not triggerd when switching to window with the same buffer
-* BufLeave → WinLeave → WinEnter → BufEnter
+    * also when `:split` without arg
+    * Difficult to do something on `:split` without arg, because its trace is a prefix of that of `:split` with args (or `:new`).
+      Should schedule or something.
+    * this is very annoying :/ seriously what's the point of this
 * Maintain a global registry of window-local job, then handle them using those autocmds.
 * See my implementation of window-local lsp breadcrumb (`register_breadcrumb`)